 3. No Sauce

 You can always opt to skip the sauce.
 When we don’t have sauce at home and don’t feel like taking the time to make some from scratch, we will often just drizzle some olive oil on the crust and fill it up with toppings.

-Toppings mostly come down to personal preference, but you'll be happy to know that just about every traditional pizza topping is keto friendly.
-The only exceptions to this rule is Pineapple, which is full of sugar and should be avoided.
+Toppings mostly come down to personal preference, but you’ll be happy to know that just about every traditional pizza topping is keto friendly.
 Some of our favorite keto pizza toppings are:

 - Pesto sauce with fresh mozzarella cheese.

 - Prosciutto, olive oil and walnuts (when we’re feeling fancy).